chevere/docs/components/Action.md

 ### Response Data

-The `getResponseParameters` method is used to define the response data parameters, which later will be checked against the response data provided in the [run](#run) method.
+The `getResponseParameters` method is used to define the response data parameters, which will be checked against the response data provided in the [run](#run) method.

 ```php
 use Chevere\Interfaces\Parameter\ParametersInterface;